-- The costs involved in rebuilding your website so that it's ADA compliant
+- The costs involved in rebuilding your website to be compliant

-In addition to all of the above, you run the risk of losing customers for not making your website accessible to those that are disabled.
+On top of all of this, you run the risk of losing customers for not making your website accessible to those that are disabled.
 According to the U.S. Census Bureau, the number of people with disabilities increases by the millions every few years.
-As of 2010, there were over 56 million people with disabilities—that's A LOT of people potentially being turned away due to a lack of accessibility.
+As of 2010, there were over 56 million people with disabilities—that’s A LOT of people potentially being turned away due to a lack of accessibility.

 Level A: Your website is only accessible by some users

 Level AA: Your website is accessible by almost all users

 Level AAA: Your website is accessible by all users